shouryan01/phaser-typescript-game-template/readme.md

 ![License](https://img.shields.io/badge/license-MIT-green)

-This is a TypeScript specific fork of [phaser3-parcel-template](https://github.com/ourcade/phaser3-parcel-template).
+This is a TypeScript specific fork of [phaser3-parcel-template](https://github.com/ourcade/phaser3-parcel-template) with some added default folders.

 ## Prerequisites